-This property is similar to the subject in flood zone and water access.
-However, the property is superior to the subject in regard to location, being in Colusa County, which is known for its superior hunting areas.
-This property is also much smaller compared to the subject, which garners a higher price per acre (economies of scale).
-Additionally, the property is improved with a clubhouse in good condition which contributed value to the sale.
+This property is similar to the subject in flood zone, water access, and improvement condition, having a clubhouse in good condition.
+However, the property is superior to the subject regarding location, being in Colusa County, which is known for its superior hunting areas.
+Additionally, the property is significantly smaller than the subject, indicating a higher unit value.
 Overall, the sale is considered far superior to the subject and indicates a value below \$7,661 per acre.

 This is the sale of a 146.00-acre duck club located off Goodyear Road in the Suisun Marsh.
 The property sold in February of 2018 for \$850,000, or \$5,822 per acre.
 The listing broker reported that the sale was at market and that it was an all-cash transaction.
 The property was improved with a clubhouse, barn, and storage shed at the time of sale.
-The site also had four duck blinds, a well with nonpotable water, and a septic system.
+The site also had four duck blinds, a well with non-potable water, and a septic system.
 Electricity was connected into the site.
-The broker reported that the improvements were in good
+The broker reported that the improvements were in good condition at the time of sale and that the levees on site were also in good condition.
+The buyer intends to continue using the property as a duck club.
+The site is accessed by a gravel road and across a small slough, but is overall considered fairly direct.